-Through December 31, 2023, the Index consists of 40% ICE BofA 1-3 Year US Municipal Securities Index and 60% ICE BofA 3-7 Year US Municipal Securities Index.
-From January 1, 2024 and onward, the Index consists of ICE BofA 1-10 Year Municipal Securities Index.
+Through December 31, 2023, the Index consists of 50% ICE BofA 1-3 Year US Municipal Securities Index and 50% the ICE BofA 3-7 Year US Municipal Securities Index.
+From January 1, 2024 and onward, the Index consists of ICE BofA 1-5 Year US Municipal Securities Index.

-ICE BofA 1-10 Year Municipal Securities Index is a subset of ICE BofA US Municipal Securities Index including all securities with a remaining term to final maturity less than 10 years.
+ICE BofA 1-5 Year US Municipal Securities Index is a subset of ICE BofA US Municipal Securities Index including all securities with a remaining term to final maturity less than 5 years.
 ICE BofA US Municipal Securities Index tracks the performance of US dollar denominated investment grade tax-exempt debt publicly issued by US states and territories, and their political subdivisions, in the US domestic market.
 Qualifying securities must have at least one year remaining term to final maturity, at least 18 months to final maturity at the time of issuance, a fixed coupon schedule and an investment grade rating (based on an average of Moody's, S&P and Fitch).
 Minimum size requirements vary based on the initial term to final maturity at time of issuance.
 The index is rebalanced on the last calendar day of the month, based on information available up to and including the third business day before the last business day of the month.

-The benchmark is an unmanaged index.
+These benchmarks are unmanaged indices.
 NBIA advises according to the Portfolio characteristics which may differ from those of the benchmark.
 Additional disclosures for complete benchmark descriptions are available upon request.